2007 Presidential Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 The Obverse Of The 2007 Presidential Dollar

-The obverse features a three-quarter profile portrait of the honored president.
-Joseph Menna designed these portraits, capturing each leader’s likeness with careful attention to historical accuracy.
+The obverse features a three-quarter profile portrait of the honored president, designed by Joseph Menna.
+Each portrait captures the president’s likeness with attention to historical accuracy.

-The president’s name appears along the top edge of the design in capital letters.
-Below the portrait, inscriptions indicate their position and years of service.
+The president’s name appears along the top edge in capital letters, with their term dates shown below the portrait:

 The Reverse Of The 2007 Presidential Dollar